serviceuptime/cloudflare/cloudflare.md

 Contacts supported
 ------------------

 Upon service outage you can be notified by email and sms.
 Email notification is an alert with details of the service being down and the error it returns.
 SMS alert is a short notification sent to your cell phone with the status of monitoring service.
-You can also utilize Webhook alerts or use ServiceUptime API to create your own application and alerting.
+You can also utilize Webhook and Jabber IM alerts or use ServiceUptime API to create your own application and alerting.

 Services and Ports monitored
 ----------------------------